Compare Saskatchewan Health Insurance (2023)

 If you need to contact the Saskatchewan Health Authority, you can do so by locating the office closest to your community.

-For general inquiries, you can contact the authority by mail to:
+- For general inquiries, you can contact the authority by mail at the following address:

 Saskatoon City Hospital